DaHogie/server_log_reader/README.md

 * `uploadsByUser[userName]OnDate[MM DD YYYY]`
 * `downloadsByUser[userName]OnDate[MM DD YYYY]`

+Tested using shell scripting techniques with the following commands:
+`cat, grep, wc, sort`

 ## Things that would have been handled with more time

+* The counts still are not quite right.
+Would figure out the specifics with more time.
 * Error handling of a plethora of edge cases.
    * Verifying data in file is matching correct formats
 * Add >= and <= query support